Difficult Times Can Make Me Bend, But I Won’t Break

 An emotional release is essential to getting through an argument, a failure, an error, a hardship.
 Never hold your tears back or feel stupid for feeling dejected or lacking strength.

-2. The person who will help me the most during hard times is myselfYou might have amazing friends, a great partner, and a loving family that cares about you.
-That’s great, but the person who is able to cope with your difficult times is yourself.
+You might have true friends, an understanding partner and a loving family that care about you.
+That’s great, but the person who’s able to cope with your difficult times is yourself.

 You have to escape from your fear and take a step beyond that line.

-Now ask yourself, when was the last time you took care of your emotions, your needs, and your inner peace?
+You take care of your diet and your weight, as well as go to see your doctor for routine checkups.
+Now ask yourself: when was the last time you took care of your emotions and your inner peace?